 Sweet potatoes are high in fiber and vitamins A and C. However, while sweet potato itself can be categorized as a low glycemic index food, certain cooking methods can actually raise the glycemic index into the high range.
 Therefore, for diabetics they should be eaten in moderation.

 Now, get your sweet potato tacos cooking and appreciate yourself for making a whole new kind of taco.
 Look at you not eating meat for every meal.
 Great work!

 - 2 large sweet potatoes peeled and cut into ½ in cubes (see notes)

-- 1-2 tbsp olive oil enough to lightly coat the potatoes
+- 1-2 tablespoon olive oil enough to lightly coat the potatoes

 - ¼ cup mayonnaise

 - ¼ cup sour cream

 - ⅛ teaspoon onion powder